zkemail/email-wallet/README.md

-# ZK Email Wallet
+# Email Wallet

 A smart contract wallet controlled using emails.

-ZK Email Wallet (ZKEW) is an Ethereum wallet that can be controlled using your email account.
+Email Wallet is an Ethereum wallet that can be controlled by sending an email.
 It is a smart contract wallet that uses zk-SNARKs to verify the validity of the email messages.
-The wallet is non-custodial and does not require any trusted third parties.
+The assets in Email Wallet remains secure as long as your email domain server of your email account such as Gmail does not forge your emails.

+This is first proposed at [ICBC2023](https://speakerdeck.com/sorasuegami/icbc2023-contract-wallet-using-emails)[1].

 In the current version, you can:
 - ✓ Send ETH to email address.
 - ✓ Send ERC20 to email address.
-- ✓ Email address to wallet link not exposed publicly.
+- ✓ Hide a link from an email address to a wallet address.

 In the future, you will be able to:
 - ✓ Swap tokens using Uniswap, and use other DeFi using extensions.